-Entering his 16th season as head coach at the University of North Carolina, Mike Fox has guided his alma mater to the most successful period in school history and firmly established the Tar Heels as one of the nation's preeminent college baseball programs.
-Capped by six trips to the College World Series in the last eight years, Carolina has made 14 appearances in the NCAA Tournament and posted a 694-274-1 record in Fox's 15 seasons in Chapel Hill.
+Now in his 18th season as head coach at the University of North Carolina, Mike Fox has guided his alma mater to the most successful period in school history and firmly established the Tar Heels as one of the nation’s preeminent college baseball programs.
+Capped by six trips to the College World Series in the last 10 years, Carolina has made 15 appearances in the NCAA tournament and posted a 763-325-1 record in Fox’s 17 seasons in Chapel Hill.

-Fox, who ranks first among the game's active leaders in career winning percentage, has been recognized by several outlets as one of the nation's top coaches in recent years.
-Baseball America honored Fox as its national coach of the year in 2008, and Fox's peers - the American Baseball Coaches Association - selected him as the Atlantic Region Coach of the Year in three of the last four seasons.
+Fox, who ranks among the game’s all-time leaders in career winning percentage and career wins, has been recognized by several outlets as one of the nation’s top coaches in recent years.
+Baseball America honored Fox as its national coach of the year in 2008, and Fox’s peers - the American Baseball Coaches Association - selected him as the Atlantic Region Coach of the Year three times.

-Fox's leadership and vision were instrumental in the construction of the $25.6-million Boshamer Stadium, which opened in 2009 to rave reviews as one of the finest collegiate baseball facilities in the nation.
-The stadium underwent another updgrade this offseason with the installation of a state of the art video board.
+Fox’s leadership and vision were instrumental in the construction of the $25.6-million Boshamer Stadium, which opened in 2009 to rave reviews as one of the finest collegiate baseball facilities in the nation.
+The stadium has been consistently upgraded over the last several years with concourse improvements and the installation of a new video scorebard.

-One of only six men to play in and then coach his alma mater to the College World Series, Fox has led Carolina to 12 consecutive trips to postseason play for the first time in school history.
+One of only six men to play in and then coach his alma mater to the College World Series, Fox has led Carolina to 15 trips to postseason play in his 17 years at the helm.

-Fox has coached his teams to NCAA tourney play in 28 of his 30 seasons as a head coach, including a combined 14 trips to the NCAA Division I and Division III World Series.
-Fox, who has led Carolina to 15 College World Series victories over the last eight seasons, has either played or coached in all 17 CWS wins by the Tar Heels.
+Fox has coached his teams to NCAA tourney play in 29 of his 32 seasons as a head coach, including a combined 14 trips to the NCAA Division I and Division III World Series.
+Fox, who has led Carolina to 15 College World Series victories over the last 10 seasons, has either played or coached in all 17 CWS wins by the Tar Heels.

 But just as important as the on-field success Fox has found at UNC is the type of program that he has built.
 On Feb.
-28, 2007, while the Tar Heels were ranked No. 1 by Baseball America, they also claimed the top spot when USA Today re-ranked its preseason top 25 based on the NCAA's Academic Progress Rate (APR).
-Fox's players are regulars on the Atlantic Coast Conference's Academic Honor Roll, including 36 honorees over the last seven seasons, and he has coached five ESPN The Magazine Academic all-district selections in the last eight years, including Adam Warren, who was an Academic All-America pick in 2009, and Benton Moss in 2013.
+28, 2007, while the Tar Heels were ranked No. 1 by Baseball America, they also claimed the top spot when USA Today re-ranked its preseason top 25 based on the NCAA’s Academic Progress Rate (APR).
+Fox’s players are regulars on the Atlantic Coast Conference’s Academic Honor Roll and he has coached seven ESPN The Magazine Academic all-district selections in the last 10 years, including Adam Warren, who was an Academic All-America pick in 2009, and Benton Moss, who became UNC baseball's first first-team Academic All-America selection in 2015.

-Fox has coached 29 first-team All-ACC selections, including Kent Emanuel, Colin Moran and Cody Stubbs last season.
-Tar Heels have earned 25 different All-America honors under Fox, including Emanuel, Moran and Cody Stubbs in 2013.
+Fox has coached 30 first-team All-ACC selections, including Reilly Hovis in 2014 and Kent Emanuel, Colin Moran and Cody Stubbs in 2013.
+Tar Heels have earned 26 different All-America honors under Fox, including Michael Russell in 2014 and Emanuel, Moran and Cody Stubbs in 2013.

 Moran became the fourth Tar Heel under Fox’s tutelage to be named ACC Freshman of the Year as he joined Adam Greenberg (2000), Daniel Bard (2004) and Dustin Ackley (2007).
 Moran also joined Ackley as Baseball America’s Freshman of the Year in 2011 before earning ACC Player of the Year honors as a junior.

-The Tar Heels advanced to the NCAA Championship for the 12th consecutive year under Fox in 2013 as the team earned the No. 1 overall seed for the first time in school history.
+The Tar Heels earned the No. 1 overall seed in the NCAA tournament for the first time in school history in 2013.
 With dramatic wins over Florida Atlantic in the regional round and over South Carolina in the supers, Carolina advanced to its sixth CWS in eight years and posted a third-place finish with wins over LSU and NC State.
 The trip to Omaha capped an incredible season that saw UNC sit atop the national polls for much of the year as Carolina won a school-record 59 games.

 Carolina became the first school in ACC history to make four straight trips to the College World Series in 2009.
 The Tar Heels featured Dustin Ackley, who would finish as UNC’s career leader in average, hits, runs and total bases.
 Ackley was the Tar Heels’ top individual performer in 2009, as he posted an ACC-best .417 average and 22 home runs, while also adding 111 hits, 75 runs and 73 RBI.
 He was named Rivals.com National Player of the Year and became the first three-time All-America in school history.